Message from the ‘Top’

 Cardinal John Dew and Bishop Patrick Dunn, the Bishop of Auckland have called for the whole Catholic Church of Aotearoa New Zealand to celebrate Ut Unum Sint.

-On the 25th of May this year, we will celebrate the 25th anniversary of Pope St. John Paul II’s promulgation of his Encyclical Letter on the commitment to Ecumenism,
+On the 25th of May this year, marked the 25th anniversary of Pope St. John Paul II’s promulgation of his Encyclical Letter on the commitment to Ecumenism,

 Ut Unum Sint – That They May Be One.

 This Encyclical reflects the Pope’s deep longing for genuine Christian unity and his desire to continue the great work that the Fathers of the Second Vatican Council (1962 – 1965) promulgated through the document Unitatis Redintegratio (Decree on Ecumenism).
 This Council’s document expressed deep concerns about the grave scandal of divisions among Christians that greatly compromised the integrity of believers in witnessing to and proclaiming the Gospel as there is only “one flock and one Shepherd.”
 Hence the Council declared that “the task of bringing about Christian unity is a concern for everyone in the whole Church.”